Table of Contents

 Electronics

-The built-in Fishman Sonicore pickup and Ibanez AEQ-2T preamp system allow for precise amplification and tone control when plugged into an acoustic amplifier or sound system.
+The built-in Fishman Sonicore pickup and Ibanez AEQ-2T preamp system allow precise amplification and tone control when plugged into an acoustic amplifier or sound system.
 It features a 3-band EQ, volume control, and a built-in tuner, ensuring versatile sound shaping and accurate tuning.

 Bridge and Hardware